KU-Cloud/course-os/README.md

          ^
 Failed to compile 010/main.c.
 Aborting
 ```
 In this example, you can see one or more errors caused by unexpected expression, `<?X/>`.
 This is blank.
-You should replace it wit the proper code.
+You should replace it with the proper code.

 Some examples are assigned objectives that need to be achieved.
 In those examples, there may be a portion of the code missing, so be sure to write the missing code in the proper location. e.g. `120`.